inidhi99/travelX/README.md

 ## Questions

-Feel free to contact any of the contributors of this project via github profiles to the right.
+Feel free to contact any of the contributors of this project via github profiles linked below.

 ## Contributors